Six ways to feel instantly happier for a healthy heart

-Just 15 minutes of nature can happier, according to Time magazine and just about anyone else who’s tried it.
+Just 15 minutes of nature can make us happier, according to Time magazine and just about anyone else who’s tried it.
 You don’t have to find a secluded spot in a deep forest, even carrying a pine cone with you can be enough to keep you in touch with nature.
 However, for best results, lose yourself every now and then in a park somewhere.

 Phone a friend

 Sometimes, distracting your unhappiness with other people’s news is the best way to get yourself out of the dumps.
 Call up a friend, member of family or even someone you don’t know that well and ask them how they are, what they’ve been up to and how they’re feeling.
 Taking the focus away from your own problems can help you to see things in perspective and make you happier in the long run, plus, you’re being a great friend!